HedgehogDevelopment/HedgehogDevelopment.github.io/tds/chapter6.markdown

 ### Sample Transformation Templates

-Once code generation is enabled, a new folder will show up in the TDS Classic project within solution explorer.
+Once code generation is enabled, a new folder will show up in the Sitecore TDS project within solution explorer.
 It is called "Code Generation Templates".
 Right click on this and choose "Add -> New Item…".
 You have 4 possible templates to start from.
 The "document" templates are provided to help you see what is available to you in the T4 templates.
 These will generate text output containing all the fields passed into the T4 template.
 They are a good place to start for seeing all the information provided.
 The other two are empty templates that you can use to start writing your own T4 transforms.

 Sample T4 templates are available on GitHub and there is a link to them on the code generation property page.
 The sample templates cover different types of code generation scenarios, and provide a great way to see what a real code generation template looks like.